amueller/columbia-website/_comsw4995s20/home.md

 about 90 students on the waiting list for currently 6 open spacesi (though more might open up).
 If you're in an undergraduate or Master program, please don't email the instructor about admission to the class.

+### Auditing the class
+If you are not able to enroll in the class, it's possible to audit the class (without showing up on your transcript - official audit credit requires enrollment).
+Once the class starts, you can email a CA to be added to courseworks to join the conversations.
+All the material will be posted publicly.
+If you are auditing the class, please *do not* submit any homework or sit in on exams.
+Homework submitted by auditing students will not be graded.

 ### Auditing Applied Machine Learning